Mekhlabhishek/Test1/book/chapter-2.md

 Here are the things selenium did behind the scene.

-* Selenium opened chrome browser
+* Selenium opened the chrome browser.
-* Asked the browser to visit `https://qa.aceinvoice.com`
+* Selenium asked the browser to visit `https://qa.aceinvoice.com`.
-* Found the location of text containing word "Sign Up"
+* Found the location of text containing word "Sign Up".
-* Clicked on the "Sign Up"
+* Clicked on the "Sign Up" button.
-* Grabbed the new url
+* Grabbed the new url.
-* Write the new url on console.
+* Wrote the new url on the terminal.

 All this happened so fast that it was hard to notice all that.
 So we will ask Selenium to pause in between.
 Here is modified code.